What You Need to Know About Gold $1 Liberty Head Coins

 Type 3

 The design changed because the Type 2 coins had a more ornate design in the headdress.
-Many Type 2 coins were not well-struck because of the design.
-Type 2 coins are the scarcest type.
+Many Type 2 coins were not well-struck because of the complex design.
+Type 2 coins are the scarcest type and typically fetch the highest premiums.

 Explore More On APMEX